Author Ray Barishansky is a featured speaker at EMS World Expo, September 15–19 in Las Vegas, NV. Click here for more information.

 It is always interesting to me to read about how leadership is viewed and practiced in various disciplines and then attempt to apply those lessons and best practices to EMS.
 As recounted in the many Star Trek adventures over the years, James Kirk embodied several leadership lessons useful to EMS.
 Collectively, managers and administrators need to keep exploring and learning.
 They need to ensure creativity and innovation are encouraged and the voices of people with different opinions are heard.
 Revisiting street-level operations is necessary to understanding crews’ needs, appreciating their challenges and earning their trust and loyalty.
 By following these lessons, we can lead our EMS agencies into places where no one has gone before.

-Raphael M. Barishansky, MPH, is chief of public health emergency preparedness for Prince George’s County (MD) Health Department.
-An editorial advisory board member and frequent contributor for EMS World, he can be reached at email@example.com.
+Raphael M. Barishansky, MPH, MS, CPM, is director of EMS for the Connecticut Department of Public Health.
+A frequent contributor to and editorial advisory board member for EMS World, he can be reached at firstname.lastname@example.org.